Updated: May 15

 In-App Purchases:Users pay for virtual or physical goods within the app (eg. clothes or in-app credits)

 This choice is tricky.
 If you charge users to download your app, you might not grow fast enough.
 If you restrict key features for paid users only, your free users may not experience the full breadth or key features of the app and never come back because they didn't find any value.
-If you price too aggressively or too conservatively, you may cripple your revenue target.
-But one thing is certain, if you don't choose a business model, it'll be difficult to scale your team, platform and gain marketshare.
+If you price too aggressively or too conservatively, you may cripple your growth.
+But one thing is for certain, if you don't strategically choose a business model, it'll be difficult to scale your team, platform and gain marketshare.

 4. Understand the AARRR Metrics